Getting Started

 Section titled “Choosing an IDE”An IDE will help provide the ability to create, edit, and build your mod.

-Section titled “Installing Visual Studio”Head to the Visual Studio downloads page and select Community if asked what edition to install.
+Section titled “Editor Setup”Head to the Visual Studio downloads page and select Community if asked what edition to install.
 After downloading and launching the installer, follow instructions until you reach this screen:

 We want the “Desktop development with .NET” module, this will provide us with the tools we need to build the mod.